antony-a1/ivory/doc/dictionary.md

 <https://github.com/ambiata/ivory/blob/master/ivory-storage/src/main/scala/com/ambiata/ivory/storage/legacy/fatrepo/ImportWorkflow.scala#L99-L118>

-This process create a copy of the latest "named" dictionary and assigns it as "todays" dictionary in `<repository>/metadata/dictionaries/<yyyy-MM-dd>`.
+This process create a copy of the latest "named" dictionary and assigns it as "today's" dictionary in `<repository>/metadata/dictionaries/<yyyy-MM-dd>`.
-It is todays dictionary that is used for standard ivory ingestion and extractions processes.
+It is today's dictionary that is used for standard ivory ingestion and extractions processes.

 Observations on the current process: